This Month in a Nutshell

 If you've never tried an autumn feed on your lawn then do give it a go.
 The additional benefit it gives the lawn will keep it looking green and healthy through most of the colder months.
 This doesn't mean extra mowing over winter as temperatures generally stay below 80C meaning little growth but still good colour.

-Our Autumn Fertiliser can be applied anytime from middle August through to November, though I'd consider no later than end October for Scotland.
+Our Autumn Fertiliser can be applied anytime from the middle of August through to November, though I'd consider no later than the end of October for Scotland.
 If your schedule puts you into a late October or November feeding then also consider using our Winter Green High Iron Fertiliser.
 This generates next to no growth, greens magnificently and the high iron content is great for moss control.

 Spreading Fertiliser Videos Spraying Videos